-As a carnivore diet follower, I've been solely eating beef and white meat as my only protein source.
+As a carnivore diet follower, I've only eaten beef and white meat as my only protein source.
 I recently stumbled upon a carnivore article stating that veal is nutritionally better than beef.

 What Is Veal?

-Veal is the meat of young cattle.
+Veal is a lean meat of young cattle.
 The term veal refers to the age of a cow rather than its gender or breed.

 Veal is classified into five categories according to its age.

 - Bob veal is the flesh from calves less than a month old.

 - Formula-fed veal, also known as milk-fed veal, is the flesh of calves aged 18 to 20 weeks.
 These meats are white to cream in color and have a firm, delicate velvety texture.

 - Non-formula-fed veal, also known as red veal or grain-fed veal, is the meat from calves aged 22 to 26 weeks and is deeper in color .

 - Rose veal is made from 35-week-old calves, and the meat is pink.